Isolated Kim takes big gamble leaving home for Trump summit

 While he famously attended school in Switzerland, traveling this far as supreme leader is an entirely different matter for someone used to being the most revered, most protected, most deferred to human in his country of 25 million.
 Kim is, essentially, upsetting two decades of carefully choreographed North Korean statecraft and stepping into the unknown.

-There’s wild speculation about how Kim will perform on the world stage: Will he bring, for instance, his armored limousine and his dozen well-armed, well-muscled bodyguards to march alongside his rolling fortress in a half-sprint?
+There’s wild speculation about how Kim will perform on the world stage, although one question was answered Sunday: His grim-faced, well-muscled bodyguards marched alongside his armored limousine at one point in Singapore, just as they did when he met the South Korean leader in April.
 But amid the curiosity is an even more fundamental question: Why is he taking this risk at all?

 Here’s a look: